What funds will the University use to pay the fine included in the NCAA's Consent Decree?

 - Penn State has donated $1.5 million of its share of Big Ten bowl game revenues to the Pennsylvania Coalition Against Rape and the National Sexual Violence Resource Center to assist in the efforts to raise awareness about child sexual abuse and develop outreach educational programming across the Commonwealth and beyond.

-- The University launched a Center for the Protection of Children at the Penn State Hershey Children’s Hospital that will be devoted to the prevention and treatment of child abuse.
-The Center, which will also be supported initially by bowl revenues, is the first piece of a University-wide institute that will bring together many existing and expanding resources at Penn State related to the prevention and treatment of child abuse.
+- The University launched a Center for the Protection of Children at the Penn State Hershey Children’s Hospital that is devoted to the prevention and treatment of child abuse.
+The Center is the first piece of a University-wide institute that will bring together many existing and expanding resources at Penn State related to the prevention and treatment of child abuse.

 - In December 2011, the University opened a Sexual Assault and Relationship Violence Hotline at 800-550-7575 (TTY 866-714-7177) that can be accessed 24 hours a day, seven days a week, for all Penn State Campuses.